gwikina/Gridworld/README.md

 ```

 ## Part 2
-see [optimal.py](optimal.py) for the python code related to Part 2.
+See [optimal.py](optimal.py) for the python code related to Part 2.
 Below is the world in which the maximum future discounted rewards are displayed.
 Note that this was found using the Value Iteration method and iterated until the values changes were less than 0.05, which took 14 iterations.
 Also note that the xxx.xxx spaces represent the obstacles (states that cannot be entered).
 ```
 [+003.74] [+004.24] [+004.79] [+005.40] [+005.96]
 [+004.06] [+004.67] [+005.37] [+006.13] [+006.79]